Paul-Egeonu/Sales_Analysis_and_Forecast/README.md

 ----------------
-### Data Analysis
+### Descriptive Statistics
-In the analysis of the data, Descriptive Statistics was carried out on the transaction amounts.
+Descriptive Statistics was carried out on the transaction amounts.
 Furthermore, Pivot Tables were adopted in summarising the data.

 #### SUMMARY STATISTICS
 **MEASURE** | **VALUE**